Unplanned Pregnancy in Difficult Circumstances

 The sooner you adopt healthy habits, the more likely you will be to have a seamless pregnancy and a healthy, happy baby.

-Some teen parents wonder if they can move to another location for the duration of their pregnancy.
+Some teenagers wonder if they can move to another location for the duration of their pregnancy.
 If you need to move temporarily or permanently, you have a few different options:

 - Relocation programs